 - Cult: They're technically a Religion of Evil, but they're too disparate and small to fully qualify for that status.

 - Dystopia Justifies the Means: Their end goal is to turn the world into one big Wound and rule alongside the Maeljin over a land of torment and pain.

 - Hell Hound: Not by physical definitions, but they are werewolves who serve the setting's equivalent of Demon Lords And Arch Devils, so they still fit the spirit.

-- Paranoia Fuel: Any werewolf could potentially be a Bale Hound, and even their own packmates wouldn't know it.
+- Paranoia Fuel: In-Universe: Any werewolf could potentially be a Bale Hound, and even their own packmates wouldn't know it.

 - Villainous Valor: They actually have quite a lot of respect for the Forsaken.
 They still think their efforts are doomed and the Bale Hounds are on the winning side, but they can appreciate the courage and stubbornness it takes to fight for a hopeless cause.
 They certainly respect the Forsaken far more than they do the Pure, whom they roll their eyes at and consider to be unwitting pawns.
-After all, with how chaotic the reconstitution of Pangaea would be if the Pure's methods succeeded, surely it would end up turning the world into one giant Wound, right?
+After all, with how chaotic the reconstitution of Pangaea would be if the Pure's methods succeeded, it would end up turning the world into one giant Wound.

 Soulless Wolf (Viruhk-Ur)Also known as the "Eyes of the Maeljin", Soulless Wolf purports to be Father Wolf's ninth offspring, and claims to have allied with the Maeljin when he saw the way the wind was blowing.
 Whether he is telling the truth, and whether he is the totem of the Bale Hounds, or simply acts as a messenger for the Maeljin, is up to the storyteller's discretion.